coders4climatestrike/website/_src/posts/2020-07-26-a-community-that-converts-cars-to-electric-part-3-johannes-huebner.md

 <!-- more -->

-This is three two of a series of interviews:
+This is part three of a series of interviews:

 1. [Kevin Sharpe from New Electric Ireland.
 Running courses to convert cars to electric.](http://coders4climatestrike.com/2020/05/a-community-that-converts-cars-to-electric.html)
 2. [Damien Maguire.
 An Electric Engineer that converts cars to electric](http://coders4climatestrike.com/2020/06/a-community-that-converts-cars-to-electric-part-2-damien-maguire-interview.html)